amanjain96/Project4/README.txt

-GROUP4 Porject on Song Classification Based on Lyrics
+GROUP4 Project on Song Classification Based on Lyrics

 This is an academic project as part of the course: Tools for Analytics under the guidance of Professor Paul Logston.

 SUMMARY:
 To create a tool to categorize the songs based on their lyrics.
-There are 1000 text fi;es each containing the lyrics of wide genre of songs.
-The input to the command is a  path to the directory holding the song files.
-The output of the command is a JSON object (sent to standard out, StdOut) that contains a list of characterizations; one for each song.Five different dimensions were tested: Kid Safe, Love, Mood, Length and Complexity for each song.
+There are 1000 text files each containing the lyrics of wide genre of music.
+The input to the code is a  path to the directory holding the song files.
+The output of the command is a JSON object (sent to standard out, StdOut) that contains a list of characterizations; one for each song.
+Five different dimensions were tested: Kid Safe, Love, Mood, Length and Complexity for each song.
-The project contains several files like main.py, classify.py and test.py which run through a single command.
+The project contains several files like load.py, main.py, classify.py and tests.py which run through a single command.

 File Details and Project Workflow: